qlurkin/qlurkin.github.io/docs/courses/gpu/lab2/index.md

     workgroupBarrier();

     // Reduction loop
-    // Each iteration, the number of active thread is divided by 2
-    // This naïve version use only half the thread in the first iteration
-    // because we allocate 64 threads to sum 64 values (32 of them do
-    // nothing usefull).
-We could sum 128 values with 64 threads in an
-    // optimized version.
-    // This version is easier to understand var stride = 1u;
+    var stride = 1u;
     while (stride < 64u) {
         let index = 2u * stride * local_index;